Worcester Novices' Chase

-The John Francome Novices' Chase is a Grade 2 National Hunt steeplechase in Great Britain which is open to horses aged four years or older.
-It is run at Newbury over a distance of about 2 miles and 7½ furlongs (2 miles 7 furlongs and 86 yards, or 4,706 metres), and during its running there are eighteen fences to be jumped.
-The race is for novice chasers, and it is scheduled to take place each year in late November or early December.
+The Worcester Novices' Chase, later run as the John Francome Novices' Chase, was a Grade 2 National Hunt steeplechase in Great Britain open to horses aged four years or older.
+It was run at Newbury over a distance of about 2 miles and 7½ furlongs (2 miles 7 furlongs and 86 yards, or 4,706 metres), and during its running there were eighteen fences to be jumped.
+The race was for novice chasers, and it was scheduled to take place each year in late November or early December.

 The race was first run in 1990 and was originally held at Worcester, where it was contested over distances of up to 2 miles and 7½ furlongs and run as the Worcester Novices' Chase.
-It was transferred to Newbury and extended to its present length in 2000.
+It was transferred to Newbury and extended to its later length in 2000.

 In 2017 the race was renamed in honour of John Francome, with the press release explaining that the race "was transferred from Worcester racecourse 17 years ago, so the geographical connection with the Pitchcroft is no longer relevant."

+In April 2023 the British Horseracing Authority announced the removal of the race from the 2023/24 programme.
+The race name was reallocated to another novice chase run at the same meeting and previously titled the Berkshire Novices' Chase.